How to Create Great Webinars to Fill Your Sales Funnel

 - Take polls and ask questions to get attendees to share more information about themselves.
 Ask about their pain points, industry, size of the company, etc., to narrow in on the most qualified for follow-up.

 - Evaluate those most interested to prioritize your follow-up focusing on those more sales-ready.

 - Track those that attend the full webinar VS those that only partially or don’t attend.

 Ways to Improve Your Webinar

-Analyze the data that you have gathered from your webinar.
+Having the right software will increase your efficiency with selecting one of the best webinar platforms.
+Also, you’ll need to analyze the data that you have gathered from your webinar.
 This can help you determine how to improve your results next time.
 The first important metric to look at is the attendance rate.
-Although it varies by industry, a rule of thumb is that 40%-50% of registrants attending is a good turn out.
+Although it varies by industry, a rule of thumb is that 40%-50% of registrants attending is a good turnout.
 Next, look at how many of your consumers stayed until the end to see how much value the webinar added.
 Having an 80% retention rate is considered to be good.
 Analyze the feedback survey you sent to registrants to address gaps.
 Then, review the questions you were asked during the webinar.
 This can help you determine if there was any content you needed to explain more in-depth.
 Also, review your promotions.
 For example, what media sources drove the highest registrants and did you do any a/b testing against messaging and creative?

 When used properly and created strategically, webinars are incredible tools for demand and lead generation and conversion.
 But webinars should not stand alone and you should continue to produce other content.
 Using webinars in conjunction with blogs, whitepapers and others can make your digital sales funnel more effective.